Ludvaer/omniscient0/dev_notes.md

-!!!create edit form from json instead of actual redirect, you probably keep queue full method before that !!!do not let old pick_word_in_set objects hang in memory too much !!!check how action retrived for each ajax in new test
+!!!create edit form from json instead of actual redirect, you probably keep queue full method before that !!!do not let old pick_word_in_set objects hang in memory too much !!!check how action retrived for each ajax in new test !I will probably add some faster navigation support through state pop and state objects

+1) complete delayless test flow by keeping queue of tests,
+2) rework interface and display hiragana
+3) add multiple test support
+4) rework queue generation to reduce regeneration of sets and learn more in order

+!!!make smth about totally repeating translations
+(!I can probably make surelish that bad answered questions would not be skipped cause of falling on sigmoid by making convergence to sigmoid be estimated from correct to failed ratio) (! add chenging toraget prob functionality)